 A startup can hire consultants but that burns precious cash.

-We think it is better to give everyone the education to help them get oriented and running in the right direction, which thereby increases the chances that they become a business that can hire consultants, if they need them, or raise funding if they need to or want to go in that direction.
+I think it is better to give everyone the education to help them get oriented and running in the right direction, which thereby increases the chances that they become a business that can hire consultants, if they need them, or raise funding if they need to or want to go in that direction.

-We also include filtering of information and data on the platform by date added/updated so you do not have to remember if you reviewed something already or not.
+I also include filtering of information and data on the platform by date added/updated so you do not have to remember if you reviewed something already or not.

-We have an orientation for new members further down this page.
+I have an orientation for new members further down this page.